 With a yearly subscription, a business can be sure to retain the customer for at least a year, thus having higher customer retention.

-Only with a proper monthly recurring revenue calculation can a business see if its decision to offer monthly and discounted yearly subscriptions are justified.
+Only with a proper monthly recurring revenue calculation can a business see if its decision to offer monthly and discounted yearly subscriptions is justified.